minnojs/minnojs-blog/_posts/2019-11-28-Fullscreen-mode.md

 }
 ```

-Note however that this API only works during user interaction, so that it cannot be used maliciously.
+Note however, that this API only works during user interaction (i.e., after the user interacts with our page),
+to prevent maliciously switching to full-screen in ways that might confuse the user.
 Therefore we need to call it from within a user event such as a mouse click or keypress.

-We now, start integration with MinnoJS.
-The most likely place for us to activate full screen is at the debriefing phase.
+How do we integrate this code in a MinnoJS study?
+Typically, our study would start with a consent form, and that might be the best place for triggering the full-screen mode.
+We could add a message with a fullscreen button and have users click it.
+But, it might be nicer if the fullscreen mode would start as soon as we continue from the consent to the next page of our study.
+Let's do that.

 We could add a [message](https://minnojs.github.io/minno-quest/0.2/manager/messages.html) with a fullscreen button and have users click it,
-but wouldn't it be nice if proceeding from the debriefing page would automatically activate full screen?
+but wouldn't it be nice if proceeding from the consent page would automatically activate full screen?
 Let's do exactly that.
 We begin by creating a standard message task.
 We then add a [`load` hook](https://minnojs.github.io/minno-quest/0.2/manager/API.html#tasks) to run our custom Javascript